-“I would like to have the kills that all of you guys make.”
+“I would like the skills that all of you guys make.”

 “That won’t be a problem.
-You are our guide that we have hired.
+You are the guide that we have hired.
 We don’t mind compensating you with the spoils on our way.”
-Elder Mako turned towards the group and yelled, “Anyone who kills more monster and harvest them first gets twice as much catnip coffees!”
+Elder Mako turned toward the group and yelled, “Anyone who kills more monsters and harvests them first gets twice as many catnip coffees!”

-Drawing his black katana, Kamori, he swung it downwards, hacking the Baby Spiders that chattered among its brethren.
-One side of the Baby Spiders legs were torn away making it loop to one side.
+Drawing his black Katana, Kamori, he swung it downwards, hacking the Baby Spiders that chattered among its brethren.
+One side of the Baby Spiders’ legs was torn away, making it loop to one side.
 This gave Zero the chance to strike towards the exposed belly of the Baby Spiders.
-He twirled the sword around him and slashed another in the face, stopping it its tracks.
+Instead, he twirled the sword around him and slashed another in the face, stopping its tracks.
 It flopped over dead, twitching.

 “Not bad for a hybrid.”
-M2 rushed out and brought out a sword that were thin and fast.
+M2 rushed out and brought out a sword that was thin and fast.
 It reminded Zero of a fencing sword.
-Like a blur of lightning, the sword swished around him like a swarm of hornets stinging repeatedly into its prey.
+Like a blur of lightning, the sword swished around him like a swarm of hornets repeatedly stinging its prey.
 Each strike cut the legs, fur, and parts of the body of its enemies like minced meat.

 A howling cry of the wolf pack could be heard echoing.
-A large pack of Grey Wolf jumped in on the fight between the groups.
+Then, a large pack of Grey Wolf jumped in on the group fight.

 “Not bad yourself.”
 Zero ran in and thrust into a Grey Wolf that jumped from the side.
 He cut the Grey Wolf in the stomach as guts fell out.

-To the cat people it was like a game, the thrill of hunting down their prey in the middle of the battle was like a high to the cat people.
-Every single one of them were grinning cheerfully as they attacked non-stop.
-It was truly a strange sight to see, battle crazy cats that danced around their prey like it was a game with plastered smiles.
+It was like a game; the thrill of hunting down their prey in the middle of the battle was like a high to the cat people.
+Every single one of them was grinning cheerfully as they attacked non-stop.
+It was truly a strange sight to see battle-crazy cats that danced around their prey like it was a game with plastered smiles.

 The young cats chuckled and jumped in three on each side of a giant spider.
 Each one grabbed a hairy leg of Spider.

-All of them simultaneous pulled.
-A loud pop like sound could be heard, while the legs were pulled out of its sockets.
-With a loud thump the body of the spider rolled on the ground unable to move.
-They laughed out loud at the strange sight of the legless
+All of them simultaneously pulled.
+A loud pop-like sound could be heard while the legs were pulled out of their sockets.
+With a loud thump, the body of the Spider rolled on the ground, unable to move.
+They laughed out loud at the strange sight of the legless.

 “Kahahah!”
 M2 laughed with glee.
 He swiped and strike one after the other batting the Grey Wolf like it was nothing.

 Two more Grey Wolves growled and started prowling around both M2 and Zero.
-They both watched carefully waiting for any sudden move.
+They both watched carefully, waiting for any sudden movements.
 M2 snaked in first, stabbing the Grey Wolf on the left, while Zero took the one on the right.
-They were both doing well covering each other’s back.
-Slash after slash, M2 quickly dismembered and destroyed his Grey Wolf and following closely behind was Zero.
+They were both doing well, covering each other’s backs.
+Slash after slash, M2 quickly dismembered and destroyed his Grey Wolf, and following closely behind was Zero.

 “Not bad.
 Not bad.”
 M2 whistled in glee.
 He was humming a tune while he was fighting.

-A splintering cry of pain and anger of the wolves crying yelp could be heard echoing in the forest.
-With the pack of Grey Wolves dead and the large nest of Baby Spiders, Zero put away his Katana and brought out his knife.
-He squatted down and began to skin and cut up the meat of the wolf.
+A splintering cry of pain and anger from the wolves crying yelp could be heard echoing in the forest.
+Then, with the pack of Grey Wolves dead and the large nest of Baby Spiders, Zero put away his Katana and brought out his knife.
+He squatted down and began to skin and cut up the wolf’s meat.

-“That’s one thing you just can’t get use to.”
-M2 spoke as he eyed what Zero was doing.
-“The thought of skinning for their pelts makes my stomach go in circles a couple of times.”
+“That’s one thing you just can’t get used to,” M2 spoke as he eyed what Zero was doing.
+“The thought of skinning for their pelts makes my stomach go in circles several times.”

 “Really?
 It doesn’t bother me.
-You get use to it if you do it enough.”
+You get used to it if you do it enough.”

-“Either way, I wish they were a off button that magically get this part over with.
-You can have my kills.”
+“Either way, I wish they were an off button that magically gets this part over with.
+Then, you can have my kills.”

 Zero quickly harvested his prey and moved from one to the other effortlessly.
-They were times when the others Cat People would bring him the spoils of the hunt.
-They did not complain and instead they were happy to have fun fighting and hunting for prey.
+They were times when the other Cat People would bring him the spoils of the hunt.
+They did not complain; instead, they were happy to have fun fighting and hunting for prey.

-What made Zero feel a bit uneasy about the Cat People was that they hunted their prey as if they were sports.
-They would bat at their prey as if they were toys for a while before killing them, most of the monsters usually died out of heart attack or exhaustion.
-They were not an enemy he would like to fight against, especially with their nasty habit of playing with their prey.
+Zero felt a bit uneasy about the Cat People because they hunted their prey as if they were sports.
+They would bat at their prey as if they were toys for a while before killing them; most monsters usually died out of heart attack or exhaustion.
+So they were not enemies he would like to fight against, especially with their nasty habit of playing with their prey.

-As time went on the other cats hunted down the prey effortlessly making the travel easy.
-In all honesty, he never had such an easy hunt before.
-The cat people were natural hunters, who fought with wit and claws.
+As time passed, the other cats hunted down the prey effortlessly, making the travel easy.
+In all honesty, he had never had such an easy hunt before.
+The cat people were natural hunters who fought with wit and claws.
 They made their way towards the Draconis Village in under an hour clearing monsters as if it was nothing.

 “Stop!”
 Zero yelled out towards the Cat People.
 “It’s here.”

-Zero raised fidgeted around looking through his pocket.
-He found what he was looking for a special card key that all Draconis residents had that identified them to the village.
-It was Garrett’s idea to enforce such policy for all new and old residents that came to the Draconis Library, but it was now endowed with a special power to bring down the flying boat that brought resident’s back in.
+Zero raised, fidgeted around, looking through his pocket.
+Finally, he found what he was looking for a special card key that all Draconis residents had that identified them to the VillageVillage.
+It was Garrett’s idea to enforce such a policy for all new and old residents that came to the Draconis Library, but it was now endowed with a special power to bring down the flying boat that brought residents back in.

-Zero ignored him and raised up the card.
-The card glowed blue brightly and a blue light from the sky shot down towards the card connecting the one to the other.
-The cats stared up mesmerized by the sight of the pretty light that struck the card.
+Zero ignored him and raised the card.
+The card glowed blue brightly, and blue light from the sky shot down towards the card connecting one to the other.
+The cats stared up, mesmerized by the sight of the pretty light that struck the card.
 Their eyes glistened mischievously at the sight of a new toy.
 Even M2 was drawn toward Zero with his eyes glued to the card.
-All the cat people were ready to pounce onto Zero.
+All the cat people were ready to pounce on Zero.

-Just as the bright light appeared before them, it thin out and disappeared.
-Their mesmerized eyes were saddened at the lost of new toy and their gazes were brought back to their usual cheerful and aloof attitude.
+Just as the bright light appeared before them, it thinned out and disappeared.
+Their mesmerizing eyes were saddened at the loss of a new toy, and their gazes were brought back to their usual cheerful and aloof attitude.

 Off in the distance, a small blue dot became bigger and bigger.
-A large boat appeared from the sky.
-The cats scattered like roaches as they hid behind trees, watching with their curious eyes.
-Zero did not hide nor moved, instead waited patiently for the boat to land in front of him.
-With a loud thump, the boat landed.
+Finally, a large boat appeared from the sky.
+The cats scattered like roaches as they hid behind trees, watching with curious eyes.
+Zero did not hide nor move; instead waited patiently for the boat to land in front of him.
+With a loud thump, the ship landed.
 A gush of wind went outwards as Zero was pushed back a couple of steps.

 “Did this just come from the sky?”
 M2 stared with awe.
 “Fascinating.
 Truly, fascinating.”

 “Chief Librarian,” A Lunar Rabbit stepped out from the large boat and bowed.
 “When I noticed your call, we sent our best boat down to bring you back up.
-Though, I did not know we were expecting…..guests.”
+Unfortunately, though, I did not know we were expecting guests.”
 He glanced wearily around him.

 “These are the cat people.
-They came on a pilgrimage and seek sanctuary on our land.
+They came on a pilgrimage and sought sanctuary on our land.
 If you don’t mind, I would like to bring them all in with us.”

 “I’ll talk with them.
 Give me a moment.”

-“Well, about that I need to speak with Elder Mako and Elder Miki.”
+“Well, I need to speak with Elder Mako and Elder Miki.”

-“MemoryMaker what is it?”
+“MemoryMaker, what is it?”
 Elder Miki was the first to come.
-Than Elder Mako was next.
+Then Elder Mako was next.